cleresk/sub-team-cat/README.md

 |
 ├── presentation     <- Final presentation slides (PDF and PPTX-format)
 |
-├── _research        <- WIP scripts, code, notes, comments,
+├── _research        <- Literatue research, important papers,
+|   					WIP scripts, code, notes, comments,
 │                       to-dos and anything in a preliminary state.
 │
 ├── plots            <- All exported global and subejct specific plots.
 All plots can be